The Emperor's New Groove: Franchise

 DisneyToon Studios produced a direct-to-video sequel titled Kronk's New Groove, which was released on December 13, 2005, followed by an animated television series on Disney Channel titled The Emperor's New School.
 Patrick Warburton, Eartha Kitt, and Wendie Malick reprised their roles for the sequel and series while J. P. Manoux replaced David Spade for the series and Fred Tatasciore voiced Pacha in season 1.
-John Goodman subsequently reprises his role for the second and final season for the series.

-Kuzco appears as a recurring guest in the animated television series House of Mouse and its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse, with Pacha, Yzma and the Royal Recordkeeper also having minor guest appearances in the show.
+John Goodman subsequently reprised his role for the second and final season of the series.
+Kuzco appears as a recurring guest in the animated television series House of Mouse and its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse, with Pacha, Yzma, and the Royal Recordkeeper also having minor guest appearances in the show.
+Like every other Walt Disney Animation Studios character, Kuzco, Pacha, Yzma, and Kronk have cameo appearances in the short film Once Upon a Studio.

-Two video games were developed and released concurrent with the film.
+Two video games were developed and released concurrently with the film.
 The first, for the Sony PlayStation, was developed by Argonaut Games and published by Sony Computer Entertainment of America.
 The second, for the Nintendo Game Boy Color, was developed by Sandbox and published by Ubisoft.
 Both titles were released in PAL territories the following year.
 The PlayStation version was re-released for the North American PlayStation Network on July 27, 2010.
-Additionally, Kuzco, Pacha, Yzma and Kronk appear as playable characters in the world builder video game Disney Magic Kingdoms, as well as attractions based on Mudka's Meat Hut and Yzma's Lair.
+Additionally, Kuzco, Pacha, Yzma, and Kronk appear as playable characters in the world-builder video game Disney Magic Kingdoms, as well as attractions based on Mudka's Meat Hut and Yzma's Lair.
 The Tokyo DisneySea rollercoaster attraction Raging Spirits took visual inspiration for its Inca ruins theme from the buildings in the film with a structure based on Kuzco's palace similarly crowning the ruins site.